ciphermenial/ciphermenial.github.io/_posts/2022-07-19-my-haproxy-config.md

     default_backend be_no-match
 ```

 This frontend is bound to port 7000.
 You can use any port that you want.
-There is not good reason that I chose 7000.
+There is no good reason that I chose 7000.
 The domain.com.pem is the Cloudflare origins certificate.

-Backends are selected based on an SNI match for each acl.
+Backends are selected based on an SNI match for each ACL.

 If it doesn't match any of the ACLs it is will send it to a backend that shows a failure page.